tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

     follow that with *options* which are extra instructions to control the way the program behaves.

-    The Turberfield rehearsal tool takes several options; typing them all out every time is an annoyance.
+    The Turberfield rehearsal tool takes several options.
+Typing them all out every time is an annoyance.
 So the essential ones are stored in a text file called *rehearse.cli*.
 You can pass this file to the program instead and it will take the options from there.
 You can add more from the command line at the same time by typing them afterwards in the usual way.

-    To launch the rehearsal tool with stored options, precede the path to the options file with a '`@`' symbol, eg:
+    To instruct the rehearsal tool to load stored options, precede the path to the options file with a `@` symbol.

 Rehearsal
 =========